 LAND & RESOURCE +

-THE REALITY: Long-term, comprehensive studies show wind power doesn’t affect property values.
+THE TRUTH: Long-term, comprehensive studies show wind power doesn’t affect property values.
 Rather it is a driver for economic development in the host communities and supports local municipal services that benefit all property owners.

 HEALTH & SAFETY +

 How does science show wind power is safe for my community?